nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case ends

-**UC09: Open a contact's Instagram homepage**
+**UC09: Open a contact's Social Media homepage**

 **MSS**

 1. User requests to list persons
 2. ConnectUS shows a list of persons
-3. User requests to open the Instagram homepage of a specific person in the list
+3. User requests to open a specified Social Media homepage of a specific person in the list
-4. ConnectUS opens the desired Instagram homepage
+4. ConnectUS opens the desired Social Media homepage

     Use case ends

 **Extensions**

 - 3a.
-The person has no Instagram record.
+The person has no specified Social Media record.
   - 3a1.
 ConnectUS displays error message.

     Use case ends.